 - The Manouch'Muzik Festival : it has become a renowned music festival of the destination.
 The atmosphere is warm, we go there to dance, sing to the sound of guitars until the end of the night.

-- The medieval festival : between parades in historical clothes, shows, fire-eaters and other acrobat acts, it is sure, the medieval festival is THE party not to be missed in Mazères.
-This event is an incredible leap in time!
+- The medieval festival: between parades in historical outfits, shows, fire-eaters and other street performers, the medieval festival is THE festival not to be missed in Mazères.
+This event is an incredible time leap!

 - Every Thursday on the church square takes place the Mazères market.
 Rich in local products, good seasonal fruits and vegetables, this market has made a name for itself and delighted travelers passing through the city.